mfrankz/microbiome/README.md

 ```

-# Alpha Diversity
+# 1. Alpha Diversity
 ### Alpha diversity is a gross measurement of species abundance/richness within a sample.
-There are several different indices you can use to quantify alpha diversity.
+There are several indices you can use to quantify alpha diversity.
 Here, we will use the Shannon and Simpson metrics.
 An R syntax file containing the alpha diversity code can be found [here](https://github.com/mfrankz/microbiome/blob/main/phyloseq_alpha.R).